-the management of Rossendale Transport Ltd is supported by Council Members and staff, for which the company makes some contributions towards specific services provided - see Note 22 on Investments and the Group Accounts in Section 3.
+• the management of Rossendale Transport Ltd is supported by Council Members and staff, for which the company makes some contributions towards specific services provided - see Note 22 on Investments and the Group Accounts in Section 3.
 During 2013/12014 the Council provided a loan to Rossendale Transport Ltd of up to £200k.
-The value outstanding at the 31st March 2014 was £100k and the total interest charged to the company was £4.8k.
+The value outstanding at the 31st March 2015 was £nil and the total interest charged to the company for amounts outstanding during the year was £3.2k.